 Putnam Museum & Science Center

-The Putnam Museum & Science Center is a science and natural and cultural history museum founded in 1867, making it was one of the first museums established west of the Mississippi River.
-The museum, which became a Smithsonian Affiliate in 2010, features a wide array of exhibits that explore the history of the Quad City area, ancient Egypt, and the habitats and natural history of the Quad Cities.
-There is also the Hall of Mammals, which features lifesize animals on display, and aquariums in the Ocean Experience exhibits.
-The Science Center, which opened in 2014, has 45 hands-on exhibits that emphasize the STEM disciplines.
-The museum's collections feature artifacts and specimens in several disciplines including anthropology, history, biology, geology, and paleontology.
-The collections also include archival materials related to local individuals, families, organizations, and businesses.
+Founded in 1867, The Putnam Museum & Science Center is a science, natural, and cultural history museum, It is one of the first museums established west of the Mississippi River.
+The museum, which became a Smithsonian Affiliate in 2010, features a wide array of exhibits that explore the history of the Quad City area, ancient Egypt, habitats, and natural history of the Quad Cities.
+There is also the Hall of Mammals, which features lifesize animals on display.
+There are also aquariums in the Ocean Experience exhibits.